deis/workflow/src/managing-workflow/production-deployments.md

 Changing the registration process is highly recommended in production.
 By default, registrations for a new cluster are open to anyone with the proper URL.
 Once the admin user has registered with a new cluster, it is recommended to either turn off registrations or enable the admin-only registration feature.
+It is also recommended to disable signups for the Grafana dashboards.

-Please see the following documentation: [Customizing Controller][]
+Please see the following documentation:

+ - [Customizing Controller][]
+ - [Customizing Monitor][]

 ## Enable TLS